au-ts/sddf/examples/gpio/README.md

 ## Running

 NOTE: both ways emulate a BOTH EDGE driven model of changing the LED.
-Do #define USE_POLLING to use Polling mode, otherwise will default to irq based.
+Do #define USE_POLLING to use Polling mode, otherwise will default to IRQ based.

-Since there is no debounce logic it may appear to not work with the irq based loop.
+Since there is no debounce logic it may appear to not work with the IRQ based loop.

 Make sure you chose pins that are actually set as GPIO's via the pinmux.